nwsnet/nws-municipal-statutes/README.md

 3) Create a plugin on any page and choose your desired view.
 Optionally you can apply further filter settings.

 ### 3) Setup site configuration for link generation
-Simply add the configuration to the _"config.yaml"_ for TYPO3 9.5
+Simply add the configuration to the _"config.yaml"_ for TYPO3 9.5 and higher
 >      imports:
 >            - resource: 'EXT:nws_municipal_statutes/Configuration/Site/ImportSiteConfiguration.yaml'